CryptoMykel/Ore-UbuntuMinerGuide/README.md

-# Mining Ore on Windows 10/11 Unsing CLI
+# Mining Ore on Ubuntu 22-24 Using CLI

  All credits to @HardfHatChad for building Ore and the Ore-CLI